 The St. James and Peaine Townships Terrestrial Invasive Species (TIS) Program is part of a community effort to curb and/or eradicate invasive species spread in the Beaver Island Archipelago while promoting the knowledge, awareness and protection of threatened & endangered species.
-This program was helped created by the Beaver Island Association and is intended to create a local base of information and action plans towards invasive species management efforts with the assistance of the TIS Administrator, the TIS Advisory Council, along with the community and all groups currently working throughout the islands towards the goal of protecting and valuing our native ecosystems.
+This program is intended to create a local base of information and action plans towards invasive species management efforts with the assistance of the TIS Administrator, the TIS Advisory Council, along with the community and all groups currently working throughout the islands towards the goal of protecting and valuing our native ecosystems.
 Together we can accomplish our goals of keeping our islands environmentally healthy, full of native biodiversity and purely beautiful!

 Terrestrial Invasive Species Administrator: